 Later on in the year, prior to the release of Sword & Shield, Phase 3 will begin.
 This is effectively the “social” phase, because that’s when a lot of key functionality will be available.
 It’s also going to be an incredible undertaking to get it all operational!

-My current estimate for Phase 3’s completion is end of October.
+My current estimate for Phase 3’s completion is

 Prior to Phase 3, registration on the Marriland website directly will not be an option — you can still register on the Marriland Forums and discuss the updates there, but this is something intentionally left off of the main site until I have a solid grasp of how I can implement it properly.